w-mayer/chloe-autio-strategies/DEPLOYMENT.md

 #### **Step 4: Verify Transfer**
 1. **Check Domain Status:**
-   - In Vercel → Domains
+   - In Netlify → Domain settings
    - Status should show "Active"
    - SSL certificate should be "Valid"